Security-Onion-Solutions/securityonion-docs/virtualbox.rst

 VirtualBox
 ==========

 In this section, we'll cover installing Security Onion on VirtualBox.
-You'll need a computer with at least 16GB of RAM (so that we can dedicate at least 12GB RAM to the VM) for best results.
+For best results, you'll need a computer with at least 16GB of RAM so that we can dedicate at least 12GB RAM to the VM.
 You can download a copy of VirtualBox for Windows, Mac OS X, or Linux at http://www.virtualbox.org.

 Creating VM
 -----------